Pasta Salad Mediterranean Style

 1/2 cup mayonnaise

 Cook pasta according to package direction.
 Make sure it’s al dente (cooked but still has a firm bite) by checking the pasta a minute or so before the package time.
 Drain.
 Place in a bowl and add all the other ingredients except basil.
-Season and mix.
+Season lightly with salt and pepper.

-In the meantime, make the sauce by placing a medium skillet over medium heat.
-Add the garlic and cook just until it begins to color (about 30 seconds or so).
-Remove from the heat and place in a small mixing bowl.
-Add the mayo, mix and add to the pasta in the larger bow.
-Stir to incorporate.
-Add more mayonnaise or oil a bit at a time if need.
-Stir, chill for about an hour, check season and sauce.
+In the meantime, make the sauce by placing a medium skillet over medium high heat.
+Add the oil and heat until hot but not smoking.
+Add garlic and cook just until it begins to color (about 30 seconds or so).
+Remove from the heat and set aside for a moment.
+Add the mayo to a small mixing bowl, slowly add the oil to the mayo and whisk to incorporate.
+Add, a bit at a time to the pasta in the larger bowl, until it coats the pasta the way you like it.
+I like it moist but not too mayonnaise y or oily.
+Stir, chill for about an hour, check seasoning and sauce.
 Add more if needed.
 Top with basil and a bit more parmesan if desired and serve.

 Great dish to make ahead.